DS-567/AMD-AOHW25_620/README.md

 **Additional demonstrator YouTube video:** https://www.youtube.com/watch?v=D4o1u4qUvNw&t=3s

+---

+## UPDATE: This project was selected as a winner in the AMD Open Hardware Design Competition 2025! 🏆

+---

 ## Project Overview

 With the complexity and miniscule feature sizes of modern processor architectures, temporary faults as a result of manufacturing defects and radiation-induced soft errors pose serious reliability concerns for CPUs deployed in safety-critical embedded applications.
 Fault detection mechanisms are required to monitor and detect faults to ensure hardware integrity.